Connect with others who understand.

 • Statins for high cholesterol have — in rare cases — been linked to muscle discomfort that makes it harder to fall asleep.

-Recovering from these types of surgery can take several weeks.
+Other heart disease treatments can also impact sleep.
+Recovering from surgery often takes several weeks.
 During recovery, chest pain, discomfort, or general fatigue can make lying down and falling asleep difficult.
-These symptoms may also cause short-term insomnia that usually improves as you heal.
+These symptoms may also cause short-term insomnia.

 9 Tips for Improving Sleep With Heart Disease